-Looking for wetlands, ponds and adjacent agricultural land that can be conserved, rewilded, and sowed with wild rice and wetland plants, to blend wetland conservation, production of wild rice, wetland plants seed gathering and waterfowl nature areas for migration, resting, nesting and raising of young.
+Looking for marshes, wetlands, ponds and adjacent agricultural land that can be conserved, rewilded, and sowed with wild rice and wetland plants, to blend wetland conservation, production of wild rice, wetland plants seed gathering and waterfowl nature areas for migration, resting, nesting and raising of young.

 Preferred location: Genesee, Hillsdale, Jackson, Lapeer, Lenawee, Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw, Wayne